getraksha/agp/README.md

 ## What's in Community Edition

-Everything runs on your machine: single static binaries, state in SQLite under `~/.agp`, zero external infrastructure.
-Free to use, including internal commercial use ([Community License](LICENSE.md)).
+Everything runs on your machine: single static binaries, state in SQLite under `~/.agp`, zero external infrastructure. **Free-to-use** for everyone — individuals, startups, and enterprises alike — with no caps on agents, tools, or users and no time limit ([Community License](LICENSE.md)). **No telemetry by default** — nothing phones home; a governance layer should be as auditable in its own behavior as the agents it governs.

 | Component | What it owns |
 |---|---|